DevSDK/devsdk.github.io/_i18n/en/_posts/2023-09-23-how-to-collect-coverage-jest-v8.md

 Visualized AST

-The pipeline that processes the source code to AST and finally results in IR is called “compiler frontend” The target codes generator for a given IR is called ‘compiler backend’.
+The pipeline that processes the source code to AST and finally results in IR(Intermediate Representation; v8 turboshaft) is called “compiler frontend”
+The target codes generator for a given IR is called ‘compiler backend’.
 The object code is executed on the machine with x86 asm or VM with bytecode.

 Compilers make the source code to Tree and then generate IR after that make Object code with that IR.

 To summarize, the compiler compiles the code by first creating AST, then converting the tree into an IR, and finally generating target code through the intermediate representation.